djlint/djLint/docs/src/docs/linter.md

 `Tag seems to be an orphan.`

-A tag without its matching opening or closing tag forces the browser's error recovery to guess where the element ends, so following markup gets swallowed into the wrong element — layout, CSS selectors, and JavaScript DOM queries then break silently and differently across browsers.
+A tag without its matching opening or closing tag forces the browser's error recovery to guess where the element ends, so following markup gets swallowed into the wrong element; layout, CSS selectors, and JavaScript DOM queries then break silently and differently across browsers.
 H025 also reports an `<ol>` or `<ul>` opened inside a `<p>`: the HTML parser closes the paragraph before the list, so the markup never nests the way it is written.

 Don't: